For more information on many of these terms see http://www.pcwebopedia.com/

 Batch processing - the type of computer processing in which computer tasks are stored during working hours and then executed when the computer is idle.
 It is very useful for tasks that require the computer for an extended period.
 Once a batch job begins there is no interaction with a user.
 It continues until it is finished, or there is an error.
 Credit card companies use batch processing to process monthly bills.

-Bcc - Blind Carbon Copy.
-Used to send a message that is addressed to one person to another without the original recipient knowing that another also received the message.
+BCC - Blind Carbon Copy.
+Used to send an email message that is addressed to one person to another without the original recipient knowing that another also received the message.
+Different than a CC.

 BCS - British Computer Society